-Depart Flagstaff for the town of Winslow, in Navajo county.
+Depart Flagstaff for the town of Winslow, in Navajo County.
 Famous for the Eagles song ‘Take it Easy’, you can check out the town’s bronze statue of the ‘man standin’ on the corner, which pays homage to the hit.
 Sometimes you can find a red antique Ford parked next to it in celebration of the song’s famous girl.
 You’ll end your day in New Mexico’s striking capital city, Santa Fe, a destination rich in both history and heritage.
 End your day by choosing from a selection of local restaurants on your Dine-Around Evening.

 Is this the way to Amarillo?

 In the morning, take part in a guided trolley tour of the historic city of Santa Fe.
 Here you’ll discover its local art colony and Pueblo traditions.
 You'll also take in the striking architecture of the Palace of the Governors and the Loretto Chapel with a Santa Fe specialist.
 Journey to Amarillo and catch the 10 classic Cadillacs buried nose down in the dirt at the famed Cadillac Ranch pop art installation.

 End the day with a tasty Texan treat at The Big Texan Steak Ranch.
 If you're feeling brave, you can try to take on this saloon-style steakhouse's all-American 72oz steak challenge.

 Say goodbye to Amarillo and move on to the modern Dallas/Fort Worth area.
 Once a trading post for cowboys, the city of Fort Worth is famous for rodeos and the National Cowgirl Museum.
 On arrival, your Travel director will take you on an orientation tour of Dallas.
 Your evening is free to do as you please.
 Perhaps wander down to Dallas' historic West End District which dates back to 1872.
 The area is now home to numerous restaurants, bars and cafes.